-Lecture Hrs: 10 Lab Hrs: 20 Credit Hrs: 1 In this course, students will learn how to take portfolio quality pictures to build their business visually.
+Lecture Hrs: 10 Lab Hrs: 20 In this course, students will learn how to take portfolio quality pictures to build their business visually.
 The basics of back grounds, lighting, and angles will be covered.
 Students will also learn how to properly edit still pictures, and videos.
+Common cosmetic ingredients and their functions will be discussed along with the FDAs role in regulation of cosmetic ingredients for consumer safety.
+The student will be introduced to the chemistry involved in creating skin care products which will teach the student how to choose a product line for a wide range of skin types and conditions

-MAK124 Airbrushing Lecture Hrs: 10
+MAK124 Airbrushing Lecture Hrs: 10 Lab Hrs: 20 Credit Hrs: 1